Chenchen070/classification_project_telco/README.md

 ## Modeling

 ### Select Evaluation Metric (Report.ipynb)
-Here I will use accuracy as my metric to evalute my models.
+Because churn is a boolean/yes or no value, I will use classification machine learning algorithms to fit to the training data and evaluate on validate set.

+Then I will pick the best model using accuracy as the metric because the data is mostly balanced, and the risk of an event happening balances the risk of getting a prediction wrong.

 ### Evaluate Baseline (Report.ipynb)
 The baseline I set for train set is the mode of churn (churn = 0).